openownership/data-standard/docs/examples/index.rst

 | Tecido is registered with one person as owner and director.
 |
 | **25th September 2021**
-| 60% of shares are transferred to a corporate trustee company.
+| 60% of shares are transferred to a corporate trustee company, Shear Trust.
 |
 | **25th September 2022**
 | An additional 10% of shares are transferred to the trustee company, who now owns 70% of the shares.